This guide covers the crypto exchanges with the lowest trading fees for the spot markets.

 Crypto Trading Fees VS Spreads on Platforms

 All trading platforms have two choices to charge their cut from your investments.
-Some use trading fees while others opt for spreads.
+Some use trading fees, while others opt for trading spreads.

-Fees are classic expenses for your trades, where you pay to put a percentage of the total value your order has.
-Their level usually depends on monthly activity (volumes achieved) or the expense might fix itself regardless of the trade value.
+Fees are classic expenses for your trades, where you pay to put a percentage of your order’s total value.
+Their level usually depends on monthly activity (volumes achieved), or the expense might fix itself regardless of the trade value.

 Spreads, on the other hand, define the buy and sell price of the cryptocurrency before one can even create an order.
-Traders pay a part of the bitcoin’s value and need to earn above the mentioned difference to make a profit.
+As a result, traders pay a part of the bitcoin’s value and need to earn above the difference to profit.

 In many cases, trading with platforms that implement fees transparently is a lot cheaper way to make money trading cryptocurrencies.